Deploy Azure File Sync

 - Click Local Server:

-- Select the link for IE Enhanced Security Configuration on the Properties sub-pane:
+- On the Properties subpane, select the link for IE Enhanced Security Configuration.

 Install the Azure File Sync agent

-- Enabling Microsoft Update to keep Azure File Sync up to date.
-All updates, including feature updates and hotfixes, to the Azure File Sync agent will occur from Microsoft Update.
-We always recommend taking the latest update to Azure File Sync.
-Please see Azure File Sync update policy for more information.
+- Enable Microsoft Update to keep Azure File Sync up to date.
+All updates, to the Azure File Sync agent, including feature updates and hotfixes, occur from Microsoft Update.
+We recommend installing the latest update to Azure File Sync.
+For more information, see Azure File Sync update policy.

 Register Windows Server with Storage Sync Service

-After sign-in, you are prompted for the following information:
+After you sign in, you are prompted for the following information:

-- Azure subscription: The subscription containing the Storage Sync Service (see Deploy the Storage Sync Service above).
+- Azure Subscription: The subscription that contains the Storage Sync Service (see Deploy the Storage Sync Service).

-- Resource group: The resource group containing the Storage Sync Service.
+- Resource Group: The resource group that contains the Storage Sync Service.